Poland Job Search

 On the other hand, in the IT sector, for example, there is a fair chance of finding a job when you are capable of just speaking English.
 Many Polish speak and understand English.
 English is accepted in business.
 Not speaking Polish will not necessarily hurt you.

 Many people believe that having studied the Polish language at school or college means you are able to speak that language – but do not be mistaken.
-Having to convince your boss or pass an interview in language that is not your native tongue could prove a lot more difficult than you might expect.
+Having to convince your boss or pass an interview in a language that is not your native tongue could prove a lot more difficult than you might expect.

 Poland job search has changed dramatically over the past few years, thanks to mass CV distribution services, online recruitment databases and opportunities to email job search applications.
 Enhanced technologies have brought urgency to the job searching process as never before.
 Job candidates can now have their job application in front of a recruiter virtually seconds after a fruitful telephone discussion.